ToxSam/NFT-File-Manager/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
+Feel free to fork it or improve it as you wish - this project is meant to grow with the community.

 ## License